 1993).
 At JPL, he served as a mentor of over 60 students and 9 postdocs, where

 four of postdocs he hired as full-time JPL employees.
-Also, he taught many EAP courses during
+In addition, he taught many EAP courses

 Edited Newsletters.
 These Newsletters

 consist of scientists and engineers’ inputs from NASA, DoD, academia, and